danReynolds/MUS246/review.md

 Engaged the leading stage actors in France to perform quality dramas based on history or mythology.

-First production, *L'Assassinat du Duc de Guise (1908)*, turned ot one of France's most prestigious composers, Camille Saint-Saens.
+First production, *L'Assassinat du Duc de Guise (1908)*, turned out one of France's most prestigious composers, Camille Saint-Saens.

 Best know for his symphonies, concertos, operas and popular work like The Carnival of Animals and Danse Macabre, Saint-Saens also composed incidental music for stage plays.

-He had compose dmusic for three plays in 1902, including Racine's Andromaque.
+He had composed music for three plays in 1902, including Racine's Andromaque.

 The concert version of *L'Assassinat du Duc de Guise* reveals four important aspects about the first film score: